HomeLatest NewsPolicyFacebook faces tough ask after CNN quits platform in Oz over defamation risk

 Preferred Source of Google

-The latest shot in the already messy controversy came on Wednesday when global news CNN announced to stop posting articles on Australian Facebook Inc pages, citing a court ruling that publishers are liable for defamation in public comments and the social media firm’s refusal to help it disable comments in the country.
+The latest shot in the already messy controversy came on Wednesday when global news network CNN announced to stop posting articles on Australian Facebook Inc pages, citing a ruling that publishers are liable for defamation in public comments and the social media firm’s refusal to help it disable comments in the country.

 This makes CNN, which is owned by AT&T Inc, the first major news organisation to pull its Australian Facebook presence since the country’s high court ruled this month that publishers were legally responsible for comments posted below stories – even if the stories themselves were not defamatory.